Your Guide to Obtaining a Permit to Carry in Minnesota

 Understanding the Basics of Minnesota’s Permit to Carry

-It’s important to understand what the permit actually is; in Minnesota, this little card allows you to carry a firearm legally in public.
+It’s important to understand what the permit actually is.
+In Minnesota, this little card allows you to carry a firearm legally in public.
 It’s not just a piece of paper; it’s a legal ticket to responsible gun ownership and personal safety when outside your home.

 Here’s what you need to know upfront:

-• Be careful about "renewal classes" that are much shorter than your average class - EVERY class has to be taught as it was registered with the BCA.
-Cutting content means that it probably does not follow the required guidelines.
+Training: Completion of a permit course that has been accepted by the MN BCA (Bureau of Criminal Apprehension) is required.
+Be careful about "renewal classes" that are much shorter than your average class.
+Every class must be taught as it was registered with the BCA.
+Cutting content means it probably does not follow the required guidelines.

-• Background Check: A background check is mandatory through the county sheriff.
+Background Check: A background check is mandatory through the county sheriff.

 The state takes this seriously, and so should you.
 The goal is to ensure that anyone carrying a firearm is knowledgeable, responsible, and aware of the laws.